-Jakarta, Indonesia, August 10th 2010 -- Greenpeace today responded to notorious rainforest destroyer Sinar Mas' self-styled 'verification
+Jakarta, Indonesia, August 10th 2010 -- Greenpeace today responded to notorious rainforest destroyer Sinar Mas' self-styled 'verification exercise':

 "The Sinar Mas audit largely confirms Greenpeace findings.
 It shows that Sinar Mas has been clearing forests and peat lands.
 Also it confirms that the company has been operating without the necessary permits and has been clearing deep peat illegally,” said Bustar Maitar, Greenpeace Southeast Asia Forest Team Leader.